What Does Full-Bodied Wine Mean?

 Tannat is a wine that is made in Southern France.
 It is high in tannins and is an incredibly fruit wine.
 It can also be blended using other forms of wine.

 Full bodied wines are usually not consumed on their own.
-They are usually paired with different meats like steak, and alongside pasta plates.
+They are food wines are usually paired with different meats like steak, and alongside pasta plates.

 This combination works perfectly due to the fat-rich content of these foods, as they soothe the acidic taste and enhance the wine’s rich, fruity flavors.